 Above the Snow ships with three distinct ways to play, which affects how much pressure you're under at any given moment.

-Creative Mode also supports importing your own custom decor, which is a notable feature for players who want to go deep on the aesthetic side without the survival pressure.
+Creative Mode also supports importing your own custom decor, a notable feature for players who want to go deep on the aesthetic side without the survival pressure.

 What makes the economy tick?